gotunnel/gotunnel/README.md

 On server side, you can supply a custom authentication function that will be executed when a new tunnel creation request is received by the server.
 It takes an HTTP request and returns an error.

-For example, you can use it to authenticate the users who are requesting a new tool from your server.
+For example, you can use it to authenticate the users who are requesting a new tunnel from your server.

 ```
 func authenticate (r *http.Request) error {